Photos of one room school houses in the late 1800’s

 Oatmeal was served for breakfast every morning.
 Potatoes, pork, and homegrown vegetables were on the dinner and supper menus.
 The diet was varied by using the cheese Clara made or when John brought home a pail of an imported Swedish delicacy, salt herring.
 Dessert—prune sauce, rice pudding, or fruit soup made from dried fruits—were served only for special guests.
 But when the men finished digging a well near the house Clara celebrated by making fruit soup for just the family.
 Even dried fruits were a luxury.

 Running water was supplied by carrying it in pails of a yoke.
 It was heated in kettles or a boiler on the kitchen stove.
 Clothes were rubbed on a board and wrung out by hand.

 What rejoicing when John brought home the first wringer—a gadget screwed onto a wooden tub and turned by hand, a job assigned to the children.
-Great care had to be exercised to keep f rom tearing the buttons out of the clothing or getting hands and arms between the rollers.
+Great care had to be exercised to keep from tearing the buttons out of the clothing or getting hands and arms between the rollers.
 As most pioneer women, Clara never complained—or allowed the children to.
 She raised 9 offspring without a rocking chair, baby buggy, nursing bottle, or commercial baby food.
-Youngsters not only ate what was placed before then but cleaned up their plates.
+Youngsters not only ate what was placed before them but cleaned up their plates.

 Photo courtesy of museofelipebello.com